CZ-NIC/yangson/docs/context.rst

 The module defines the following exceptions:

-* :exc:`ModuleNotFound`: YANG module not found.
+* :exc:`ModuleNotFound`: A module or submodule registered in YANG library is not found.
-* :exc:`ModuleNotRegistered`: Module is not registered in YANG library.
+* :exc:`ModuleNotRegistered`: An imported module is not registered in YANG library.
-* :exc:`BadYangLibraryData`: Invalid YANG library data.
+* :exc:`BadYangLibraryData`: Broken YANG library data.
-* :exc:`BadPath`: Invalid :term:`schema path`
+* :exc:`BadPath`: Invalid :term:`schema path` or :term:`data path`.
 * :exc:`UnknownPrefix`: Unknown namespace prefix.
 * :exc:`InvalidFeatureExpression`: Invalid **if-feature** expression.
-* :exc:`FeaturePrerequisiteError`: A supported feature depends on another that isn't supported.
+* :exc:`FeaturePrerequisiteError`: Pre-requisite feature is not supported.
-* :exc:`MultipleImplementedRevisions`: YANG library specifies multiple
+* :exc:`MultipleImplementedRevisions`: A module has multiple implemented revisions.
-  revisions of an implemented module.
-* :exc:`CyclicImports`: Imports of YANG modules form a cycle.
+* :exc:`CyclicImports`: YANG modules are imported in a cyclic fashion.

-.. class:: ModuleData
+.. class:: ModuleData(main_module: YangIdentifier)

    Objects of this class contain data related to a single module or submodule that is a part of the data model.
 Such objects are values of the dictionary :attr:`Context.modules`.

+   The constructor argument *main_module* contains the value for :attr:`main_module` instance attribute.

    .. rubric:: Instance Attributes